 What does it mean to be a man?
 How do I become one?
 What are the right things that a woman needs from a godly man?
 How do I become truly alive?
 Our mission is to implement Christian-based wilderness programs through which teenaged boys advance on their journey in becoming capable, Christ-centered men.
+See how Of Mountains & Men use wilderness and outdoor programs to help teenaged boys advance to become Christ-centered men.

 More than 33% of teenaged boys live without a father figure in the home (U.S. Census Bureau)